jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/optimization.md

 #### Inline

-Private procedures can be compiled inline except when infinite recursion is possible.
+Private commands can be compiled inline except when infinite recursion is possible.

-You can also choose to compile all procedures inline.
-This means that when you have compiled the module you don’t have separate procedures anymore, so you can’t have separate interface members, so no interfaces and no classes.
+You can also choose to compile all commands inline.
+This means that when you have compiled the module you don’t have separate commands anymore, so you can’t have separate interface members, so no interfaces and no classes.
 That way the whole object oriented organization collapses and you have one pile of spaghetti code.
 Spaghetti code that is *way* faster than the organized code.
 However, you can’t use the classes of the module anymore.
 You’d might have the module’s source code to be able to program with it again.

 #### Inline Module

-A module can work faster if it doesn’t supply any procedures.
+A module can work faster if it doesn’t supply any commands.
 The only call to the module then is to simply run it.
-All procedures inside the module are compiled inline then.
+All commands inside the module are compiled inline then.
 However, it might be possible for the module to create its own memory objects, even though there aren’t any separate classes anymore.
 The inline module doesn’t have vector tables.
 It might have a table with the addresses of memory object specifications.
-On top of that it doesn’t have procedures, but instead one pile of spaghetti code.
+On top of that it doesn’t have commands, but instead one pile of spaghetti code.

 ##### Inline Module Usage

 If you choose to compile a module inline then you have a faster module.
 This code cannot be called by other modules though.
 The only way to use the module in another module is to have the source code and compile it into it inline.

-However, the inline module can call another outline module’s procedures.
-You can’t call an inline module’s procedure, but an inline module can call an outline module’s procedures.
+However, the inline module can call another outline module’s commands.
+You can’t call an inline module’s command, but an inline module can call an outline module’s commands.

 -----

-Think over instantiating procedures when calling one.
-Consider recursive calls.... they do not say that instances of procedures are made and that there are classes and instances of procedures.
+Think over instantiating commands when calling one.
+Consider recursive calls.... they do not say that instances of commands are made and that there are classes and instances of commands.
 It however needs to be so...

 -----